 The Psychology Program goal is for students to become well informed about Psychology.
 To meet this goal Psychology Majors and Minors will be able to 1) identify basic issues in the study of Psychology; 2) explain ethical principles; 3) recognize cultural and social diversity; 4) apply methods of empirical research; 5) describe the fields of applied psychology; 6) trace the development of psychology as a science and as a profession; 7) compare influential theories and basic perspectives in psychology; and 8)describe the physiological and mental processes in human behavior.

 B.A.
 DEGREE

-A minimum of 39 semester hours in psychology courses, including the following:
+A student must take a minimum of 45 semester hours in psychology courses, including the following:

-Psychology 101, PS/MA 200, PS 318, and PS 452; and
+A. PS 101, 200, 307, 309, 318, and PS 452.